telerik/winforms-docs/gridview/sorting/sorting-expressions.md

 # Sorting Expressions

 ## Overview

-The __SortDescriptors__ Collection exposes the __Expression__ property which is used to create
-        flexible sorting conditions.
+The __SortDescriptors__ Collection exposes the __Expression__ property which is used to create flexible sorting conditions.
 Expression is a string that contains the column name followed by "ASC" (ascending) or "DESC" (descending).
 Columns are sorted ascending by default.
 Multiple columns can be separated by commas.

 ## Creating expressions

-Creating a simple expression:#_[C#] Creating simple sorting expression_
+Creating a simple expression:

+#### Creating simple sorting expression

 {{source=..\SamplesCS\GridView\Sorting\Sorting.cs region=creatingSimpleSortingExpression}}
 {{source=..\SamplesVB\GridView\Sorting\Sorting.vb region=creatingSimpleSortingExpression}}